alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 You need replacement passport if you split a consignment of plants which already have a passport, it must include all standard passport details and:

 * the letters 'RP' - for replacement passport
 * the registration number of the original supplier

-* your registration number and your serial, week, batch or invoice number
+[Question for SME: Do we need to add that the original supplier might be them?]

+If you don't want to share supplier details you can put your own code on the passport and record the supplier number in case AHPA ask.

+###Creating a supplier document

+If you want to create a supplier document you can follow the same process but add “EU Label”, the date you make it and the common name for vegetables

+If you’re moving a mix of plants that need passports and supplier documents just add “EU Label” to the existing the passport.

 ## Keeping records